Therapy With Christian

 My approach is grounded in the concept that every individual is unique, therefore the therapeutic process should be tailored accordingly.

-My core training is founded in Integrative Psychotherapy and Counselling, allowing me to draw on a range of both psychological and somatic approaches.
-Rather than taking a one-size-fits-all approach, I will tailor our work together to support you, with your own goals, preferences, and pace—creating a collaborative and flexible space for transformational change that has meaning for you.
+My core training is in Integrative Psychotherapy and Counselling, which enables me to take a holistic approach drawing on a range of both psychological and somatic methods.
+Rather than applying a one-size-fits-all model, I will tailor our work together to suit your own goals, preferences, and pace, ultimately creating a collaborative and flexible space that supports meaningful, transformational healing and change.
+Change that has meaning for you.

-In our initial sessions, we’ll focus on getting to know each other and creating a safe, non-judgmental space for you to explore and share what brings you to therapy.
-I’ll invite you to talk about your current challenges, personal history, and what you hope to gain from our work together.
-We’ll also start to get a feel for how we might work best together, through gentle reflection and open questioning, we can begin shaping a way forward that feels meaningful and right for you.
+In our initial sessions, we’ll focus on building a safe, non judgemental space where you can begin to explore and share what’s bringing you to therapy.
+I’ll invite you to talk about your current challenges, your personal history and what you hope to gain from our work together.
+Through gentle reflection and open dialogue, we can begin shaping a way forward that feels right for you.

 As a Clinical Complex Trauma Professional (CCTP) I can integrate the innovative approach of Trauma- Informed Stabilisation Treatment [TIST] into our work.
 TIST is an effective method designed to support greater stability, safety, and internal coherence, particularly for those navigating the impact of trauma.